 For in-display, you'll need to include a title and short description, which is entered on two separate lines.
 Note: Titles are limited to 25 characters, and the description lines are limited to 35 characters each.

-Launching a video ad campaign is a great step, but there are some things you should set up prior to starting to pay for views to make the most of your budget and to see the highest return for your client.
+Launching a video ad campaign is a great step, but there are some things you should set up prior to paying for views.
+That way, you make the most of your budget and get the highest return on investment.

-When analyzing the results, there are four main categories of metrics you can track for each video.
-These are located under the "column" drop-down in your campaigns interface.
+When analyzing the results, there are four major metrics you can track for each video.

-Under the “views” category, you can better understand what percentage of the ad people viewed and understand how the ad drove earned views or views on your brand's other videos.
+Under the “views” category, you can better understand what percentage of the ad people viewed and understand how the ad drove earned views.
+You can also see how it increased views on your brand's other videos.